super-resolution/Ebert-et-al-2022-supplement/README.md

 # ConvexHullClusterAnalysis
 Python scripts and jupyter notebooks for convex hull diagnostics in SMLM cluster analysis.

+This code is a supplement to the publication Ebert et al. 2022.

 ## Dependencies
 Run the following commands to install the necessary python packages \
 \